 Mr. Shen Renkang is currently the secretary of the Communist Party of China ("CPC") committee, chairman of the Board and executive Director of the Company.
 He holds a postgraduate degree and is a senior economist.
-Mr. Shen had successively held the posts of member of the CPC standing committee, vice county chief, vice county secretary of CPC committee, acting county chief and county chief of Qingtian County, Zhejiang; he served as the vice mayor of Lishui City, Zhejiang and successively held the position of vice mayor and CPC working committee secretary of management committee of Lishui Economic Development Zone; member of the standing committee of Lishui City, Zhejiang, vice mayor and CPC working committee of Lishui City, Zhejiang and vice mayor as well as the deputy secretary of the municipal CPC committee of Lishui City and politics and law committee secretary in the municipal CPC committee of Lishui City; Zhejiang Province.
+Mr. Shen had successively held the posts of member of the CPC standing committee, vice county chief, vice county secretary of CPC committee, acting county chief and county chief of Qingtian County, Zhejiang; he served as the vice mayor of Lishui City, Zhejiang and successively held the position of vice mayor and CPC working committee secretary of management committee of Lishui Economic Development Zone; member of the standing committee of Lishui City, Zhejiang, vice mayor and CPC working committee secretary of management committee of Lishui Economic Development Zone; member of the standing committee of Lishui City, Zhejiang and vice mayor as well as the deputy secretary of the municipal CPC committee of Lishui City and politics and law committee secretary in the municipal CPC committee of Lishui City; and he also served as deputy secretary of municipal CPC committee, acting mayor and mayor of Quzhou City, Zhejiang Province.